Ad Space — Top Banner

 Electricity Bill Estimator

-Estimate your monthly electricity bill based on appliance usage and your electricity rate.
+Estimate monthly electricity bill from appliance wattage, daily usage hours, and kWh rate.

 Estimated Monthly Bill